-This newsletter is a platform for PhD music students at the Centre of Research in New Music (CeReNeM), University of Huddersfield, to share their recent music activities and upcoming work.
+This newsletter is a platform for MA and PhD students at the Centre for Research in New Music (CeReNeM), University of Huddersfield, to share information about their recent activities.

 PhD Scholarship Recipients